Venezuela says building drones with Iran's help

 During the lengthy broadcast, Chavez spoke by satellite link with a Venezuelan military officer at the state-owned arms maker Cavim.

 The officer stood by a small drone labeled Harpy-001.
-He said it was 13 feet by 8 feet, could fly as high as 10,000 feet and for as long as 90 minutes.
+He said it was 13 feet (4 meters) by 8 feet (2.5 meters), could fly as high as 10,000 feet (3,000 meters) and for as long as 90 minutes.
 Venezuela has produced three of them, he said.

 “They are made in this country with military engineers who went to do a course in the sister Republic of Iran,” said the officer.